straightVibing/Initial-Report/Literature Analysis Plan.md

 - We don't want biofilm growth on cathode due to increased proton transfer resistance
 - Colonized with wastewater - University of Connecticut wastewater treatment plant
 - Doesn't talk about flow
+- Operated at 30 degrees

 ### Continuous electricity production from artificial wastewater using a mediator-less microbial fuel cell

+- Mediator is used to separate out cathodic and anodic fluids
+- Anode volume of 20 ml so probably some scale-up issues